ahakola/Saliens-Go/README.md

 ### If you use API, why repository includes JSON-files?

-JSON-files are provided in case someone wants to play with the code after the Steam's 2018 Summer Sale -event has ended and you can't get proper data from API anymore.
+JSON-files are provided in case someone wants to play with the code after the Steam's 2018 "Intergalactic Summer Sale"-event has ended and you can't get proper game state data from API anymore.